-The carved wooden doors and window shutters on the sixth floor of Phra Mahathat Kaen Nakhon stupa at Wat Nong Wang tell many of the main episodes from the Buddha’s life up to and including his enlightenment.
+The carved wooden doors on the sixth floor of Phra Mahathat Kaen Nakhon stupa at Wat Nong Wang tell many of the main episodes from the Buddha’s life up to and including his enlightenment.
 The artist was Tawon Gonkaew.

 The story begins at the northeast corner on the east wall (in front of the stairs) and is told counterclockwise around the stupa.
 The Buddha’s life story continues down below on floor 5.